Zale duplicata (Bethune, 1865)

 Photograph copyright: Merrill A. Peterson

-Zale duplicata is a variable mottled blue-gray, red-brown, and black species found in association with lodgepole pine (Pinus contorta).
-It is medium size (FW length 18 - 20 mm) with scalloped wing margins.
+Zale duplicata is a variable, mottled blue-gray, red-brown, and black species found in association with lodgepole pine (Pinus contorta).
+It is medium-sized (FW length 18 - 20 mm) with scalloped wing margins.
 The ground color is dusty blue-gray to brown-gray, usually lighter basal to the median line and near the outer margin.
 There are variable red-brown patches on the forewing, always present around the reniform spot but also commonly over other portions of the wing.
 The lines are variable from faint gray to dark charcoal gray.
 The median line is well-developed, as are the postmedian and the subterminal lines.
 The latter two are toothed laterally at the mid wing.
 The reniform spot is a dark crescent, filled with and followed laterally by red-brown.
 The hindwing is lighter gray-brown with a slight yellow tint.
 It is finely lined and has a very weak discal spot.
 The subterminal line is strong, especially near the anal margin.
 The posterior thorax is tufted, strongest laterally at the tegulae.
 The antennae are simple.

 This species can be differentiated from other Zale species by its mottled appearance with red-brown at the reniform spot.
 Other species are more finely striped and lack red-brown color on the forewing.